 - Demonstrate leadership, and community or human service

 - Plan a strategy early in your college career to take the right course sequences

 Shippensburg University has a consistent record of placing qualified students into physical therapy programs.
 Pre-physical therapy advisors stay current with admissions procedures and standards by visiting a number of physical therapy programs during the summer months.
 They attend conferences for health professions advisors where they meet colleagues from other universities and share ideas.
 This ensures our pre-physical therapy students receive accurate, current, and comprehensive information.

 Shippensburg University is affiliated with Thomas Jefferson University College of Health Professions in Philadelphia.
 Because TJU offers the doctorate in physical therapy (DPT), a baccalaureate degree is required prior to entering their graduate program.
-Shippensburg University students do receive preferential consideration in the application process, however, and former students have established a strong track record of success at Jefferson.
+Our students have established a strong track record of success at Jefferson.

 Course requirements vary considerably among the numerous physical therapy graduate programs.
-Most often, however, prerequisites for entry into PT programs are at least:
+Prerequisites for entry into physical therapy programs are most often:

 - 16 credits of biology (including human anatomy and physiology)